-The NHS Oversight assurance framework is aligned to the ambitions set out in the NHS Long Term Plan and in operational planning and contracting guidance issued for 2023-24.
+The NHS Oversight assurance framework is aligned to the ambitions set out in the NHS Long Term Plan and in operational planning and contracting guidance issues for 2023-24.
 Metrics in relation to Finance and Use of resources include Financial Efficiency, Financial Stability, Achievement of the Mental Health Investment Standard and Agency Spending.
 These are also areas of focus for the Board.

-ICSs are required to demonstrate how, as organisations, we unite to reduce inequalities.
-The ICB is committed to use the scale and funding of partners to improve how our local economies flourish.
-Sustainability leaders throughout C&M are working with social value experts to do just this.
-In 2024, we are embarking on a transformational approach to maximise every penny of social value.
+ICSs are required to demonstrate how, as organisations we unite to reduce inequalities.
+The HCP and ICB are committed to realising the significant opportunity to use the scale and funding of the partners to improve how our local economies flourish.
+The sustainability leaders throughout C&M are working with social value experts to do just this.
+In 2024 we are embarking on a transformational approach to maximise every penny of social value.
 All procurement includes a 10% social value requirement, based on a set of co-produced target operating models aligned with our Marmot principles.